-The following summer he won two Test Caps in the series with 1954 against Pakistan.
+The following summer he won two Test Caps in the series 1954 against Pakistan.
 He took 3 for 12 in his first six overs in an England sweater.
 Jim’s promising performance led to his inclusion ahead of Jim Laker for the 1954-55 Ashes tour to Australia.
-However, he sustained a series of injuries whilst in Australia and had no return home early after breaking the finger.
+However, he sustained a series of injuries whilst in Australia and had not returned home early after breaking the finger.

 The pair were highly effective on the dry, dusty wickets at St Helen’s.
-He was well supported by some excellent fielders to close to the wicket.
-Jim McConnon was awarded a Benefit in 1961 and retired from the first-class cricket at the end of that season.
+He was well-supported by some excellent fielders to close to the wicket.
+Jim McConnon was awarded a Benefit in 1961 and retired from first-class cricket at the end of that season.